andrea-pilzer/unsup-stereo-depthGAN/README.md

 ## 2. Datasets

-Please refer to the very well written dataset section of [Monodepth](https://github.com/mrharicot/monodepth/blob/master/readme.md)
+We used the KITTI dataset in our experiments.
+Please refer to a very well written dataset description section of [Monodepth](https://github.com/mrharicot/monodepth/blob/master/readme.md) for data preparation.

 ## 3. Trained model